 The product works as an overnight serum, which feels very similar to a toner, and resurfaces the skin.
-It is recommended to use this 2 to 3 times a week for the best results and give your skin a refreshed and revitalised feeling.
+You’re supposed to use it 2-3 times a week for the best results to give your skin a revitalised feeling.

 One of its key ingredients is glycolic acid, which is known for exfoliating the skin while unclogging pores, making it an effective blackhead remover.
 It’s glycolic acid which is also in the best toner ever – the Pixi Glow Tonic.

 Where to buy

 Liquid Gold is the same price on Beauty Bay, Cult Beauty and Alpha-H’s website.
 It sells for a pricey £33.50, though.
 However, with a description like that, £33.50 is nothing for flawless skin.

 When I bought mine from Beauty Bay, there was an offer on where you could get two Liquid Golds for £33.50.

 When this product first arrived, I was absolutely in love with the packaging.
 I’m a fan of minimalist designs, so the white and gold combo did it for me.
 It looks expensive, luxurious and like something I wanted to show off in my skincare collection.

 I’m a manufacturer’s dream because I absolutely buy into things that look and are expensive.
 In my head, if it’s that pricey, it’s got to work.
 It definitely isn’t always true, but, I do like these higher end brands, especially when the pay off is worth it.